 Coronavirus outbreak: All five Bhopal gas tragedy victims die of COVID-19

-Bhopal, Apr 15: In what comes a serious turn of events, all the five persons, who recently died due to the novel coronavirus in Bhopal were the victims of the 1984 gas tragedy in the Madhya Pradesh.
+Bhopal, Apr 15: In what comes to a serious turn of events, all the five persons, who recently died due to the novel coronavirus in Bhopal were the victims of the 1984 gas tragedy in the Madhya Pradesh.

 According to reports, organisations that are working for the survivors of Bhopal gas tragedy claimed that such people are more vulnerable to the coronavirus infection than normal individuals.